aliyun/terraform-provider-alicloud/website/docs/d/express_connect_virtual_border_routers.html.markdown

 * `names` - A list of Virtual Border Router names.
 * `routers` - A list of Express Connect Virtual Border Routers.
 Each element contains the following attributes:
 	* `access_point_id` - The physical leased line access point ID.
-	* `activation_time` - To DO so, the first activation of the time.
+	* `activation_time` - The first activation time of VBR.
 	* `circuit_code` - Operators for physical connection circuit provided coding.
 	* `cloud_box_instance_id` - Box Instance Id.
 	* `create_time` - The representative of the creation time resources attribute field.
-	* `description` - To DO so, the description of.
+	* `description` - The description of VBR.
 Length is from 2 to 256 characters, must start with a letter or the Chinese at the beginning, but not at the http:// Or https:// at the beginning.
 	* `detect_multiplier` - Detection time multiplier that recipient allows the sender to send a message of the maximum allowable connections for the number of packets, used to detect whether the link normal.
 Value: 3~10.
 	* `ecc_id` - High Speed Migration Service Instance Id.
 	* `enable_ipv6` - Whether to Enable IPv6.